Large phonon time-of-flight fluctuations in expanding flat condensates of cold fermi gases: The effective theory

+It is not difficult to change this to give a non-zero limit by taking the direct dimer-dimer interaction into account~\cite{Lee6}, but, since we never achieve the really deep BEC regime, we take it as it stands.
 More generally, there is a quantum 'rainbow' of sound speeds $c_k$ \cite{Lee6,jain2,jain3}, according to the wavenumber $k$ of the phonon, of the form \cite{Lee3} $ c_k^2 \approx c^2[ 1 + k^2/K^2 + ...]$ where $ K^{-2} = 4\alpha^2 c^2\left[ 1- c^2 \eta/(\rho_0/2m) \right]/{\bar M}^4 $. {[We note that the 'gravitational rainbows' due to dark energy fields take the same functional form \cite{de_rham}.]} In the large momentum limit in the BEC regime we recover \cite{Lee2} the free particle limit for diatoms/molecules $\omega = k^2/4m = k^2/2M$.
 Provided that the phonons comprise a wavepacket propagating on the plane with central momentum $k_0$ and width $\Delta k_0$, with $k_0 + \Delta k_0 < K$, they experience approximately the same sound speed $c$ and have common fluctuations in times of the flight, and this we assume.

 To complete the fluid picture we observe that the above definition of $\rho$ is no more than the Bernoulli equation \be m \dot{\bf v}+\nabla \big[ \delta h + (1/2)m v^2 \big]=0 \, , \ee

 where the enthalpy $\delta h =m c^2 \delta \rho/\rho$.
 The resulting equation of motion is $ d p/d \rho= m c^2$ across the whole regime for which the hydrodynamic model is appropriate.
 Since $c^2 \propto \rho$, there is simple allometric behavior $\delta h \propto \rho^\gamma$ with $\gamma=1$~\cite{Lee1,Lee2}, from which the hydrodynamic behavior of the fluid can be determined.